-- The progress and development of every pupil in their class; - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching; - Working with the Head of Learning Support to review each pupil's progress and development and decide on any changes to provision; - Ensuring they follow this SEN policy; - Ensuring they access information on individual pupils' special educational needs, including Pupil Passports, Enhanced Learning Plans (ELPs), targets set and in class adjustments; and

-• Details of classroom strategies for SEND pupils are detailed on the Pupil Passports available in the Department of Enhanced Learning (DEL) section on SharePoint.
-Here they can access practical advice, teaching strategies, and information about types of special educational needs and disabilities.
+- The progress and development of every pupil in their class; - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching; - Working with the Head of Learning Support to review each pupil's progress and development and decide on any changes to provision; - Ensuring they follow this SEND Policy; - Ensuring they access information on individual pupils' Special Educational Needs, including Pupil Passports, Enhanced Learning Plans (ELPs), targets set and in class adjustments; and - Details of classroom strategies for SEND pupils are detailed on iSAMs and the Pupil Passports available in the Department of Enhanced Learning (DEL) section on SharePoint.
+Here staff can access practical advice, teaching strategies, and information about special educational needs and disabilities.